 Verax's data model is heavily inspired by Bitcoin's model.
-It is a data model where transactions are primarily by a set of payments
+It is a data model where transactions are primarily by a set of payments that are going to be spend, and a set of new payments to be created.

-is a data structure with this information
+Each payment is a data structure with this information

 struct Payment {